 There are a few different ways to track your refund once you submit your tax return:

-Why You Actually Don’t Want a Big Refund
+Why You Don’t Want a Big Tax Refund

-Finally, if you’re expecting a big refund, Clark says you might want to rethink your tax strategy going forward.
+Expecting a big tax refund in 2022?
+Clark says you may want to rethink your strategy in the future.

 “Are you excited that you’re getting a big tax refund?”
 Clark says.